-"Another important observation also, is, that weeds and parasitical vegetation unthwarted rather, by the hand of man, are prevented by this method, for the ering them productive and easy of managein vegetable reproduction, it is found that straw chokes every other plant but that ment, is, first to surround the field with a when the seed is ripe it falls upon the of its own seed.
-Many other interesting good underdraiu, and to construct a suffiground, and then the plant which has pro- observations might be made on these ex. cient open drain from the outlay to carry duced it sheds its leaves, or falls itself periments, but we refrain at present from off the waters.
-Then with the plough, upon it in decay, and covers and protects obtruding on your readers; but if any of throw the land into ridges of twenty to them wish for further information on this thirty feet in breadth, according to the tesubject we shall willingly afford them nacity of the soil, in the direction of the every facility.
-The importance of the slope, and sink an underdrain in each of general result will easily become appa. the furrows between the ridges, terminarent without further comment, and a revo- ting them in the lower cross drain.
-The lution in the present modes of agricultu- materials of the underdrain, which are ral labor is a necessary consequence of generally stones, should be laid so low as more productive lands of the new states this discovery.
-No tillage will now be bear the plant and not to aid or nourish required, nor any artificial stimulants over them.
-The superfluous water, by it in vegetation.
-The nourishment of in manure and other more or less expensive combinations with regard to soil and drains, and pass off, and the soil becomes culture.
-In fact, it would be tedious to dry, manageable and productive.
-An acenumerate the various advantages that quaintance called upon a Scotch farmer may result in practice from this casual whose farm had been underdrained in this experiment, and therefore we proclaim it way, and being informed that the improveor springs burst through the subsoil, a tions to eat. thing very common in hilly districts, the waters from which finding an easy passage through the loose soil, spread and run tug .- All creatures fatten much faster in down the slope, and upon the sub-soil, he dark than in the light, a fact only to and through the flat, till they find their level in the brook.
-A thermometer plunged down to the subsoil, will indicate, at midsummer, a temperature probably not greater than sixty degrees, whereas to grow and mature many of our best farm crops, we require a heat in the soil of seventy or eighty degrees.
-How land profitable to the occupant?
-Simply his bed, to sleep or cogitate until the hour gently inclining direction; a little below those spouts or springs, and, if practicable somewhat into the subsoil.
-Those will, catch and conduct off the spouting waters. and by laying the lowor plane dry and permeable to heat and air, develope all its and as large as those which grew upon the water is drawn off.
-Let me imagine points in feeding animals.
-If given ir- the head of Lake Superior to New Or- nights in toiling over a desk, and has no
+"Another important observation also, is, that weeds and parasitical vegetation unthwarted rather, by the hand of man, are prevented by this method, for the straw chokes every other plant but that when the seed is ripe it falls upon the of its own seed.
+Many other interesting observations might be made on these exduced it sheds its leaves, or falls itself periments, but we refrain at present from upon it in decay, and covers and protects obtruding on your readers; but if any of ontal level, or perhaps lower down, spouts their quiet broken by unwonted invitata. or springs burst through the subsoil, a tions to eat. thing very common in hilly districts, the waters from which finding an easy passage through the loose soil, spread and run down the slope, and upon the sub-soil, and through the flat, till they find their level in the brook.
+A thermometer plunged down to the subsoil, will indicate, at midsummer. a temperature probably not greater than sixty degrees, whereas to grow and mature many of our best farm crops, we require a heat in the soil of seventy or eighty degrees.
+How shall we remedy this evil, and render this land profitable to the occupant ?
+Simply | by making an underdrain or drains, in a of feeding returns.
+Animals while fatgently inclining direction; a little below those spouts or springs, and, if practicable somewhat into the subsoil.
+Those will, catch and conduct off the spouting waters. and by laying the lowor plane dry and permeable to heat and air, develope all its natural powers of fertility.